-- 4.1 If a unit or part of a unit at any level is simulated, it must be undertaken in a 'realistic working environment' (RWE). - 4.2 Awarding organisations will provide guidance for centres on RWEs.
+- 4.1 If a unit or part of a unit at any level is simulated, it must be undertaken in a 'realisticworking environment' (RWE). - 4.2 Awarding organisations will provide guidance for centres on RWEs.
 Awarding organisations will make sure RWEs, "provide an environment which replicates the key characteristics of the workplace in which the skill to be assessed is normally employed".

-Occupational expertise to assess performance, and moderate and verify assessments
+Occupational expertise to assess performance, and moderate and verify assessments a.

-- 5.1 Candidates must be assessed, moderated or verified at work either by: - a.
 Assessors, moderators or verifiers who have achieved or are working towards achievement of the appropriate regulatory body approved unit qualifications for assessment, moderation or verification;